AlcesBull/Ghost-Song/README.md

 These are pulled from [Slack's API](https://api.slack.com/tutorials/tunneling-with-ngrok) site.

+My code assumes you're using a file (ignored) called `app-env` to store config that you're planning to obscure.

 To run the app type the following from your slackapp directory using the Terminal:

 `sudo node index.js`